-HPE 201-Personal Training I - Fitness Assessment

-and Fitness Equipment

-This course will cover fitness goals and workouts, cardiovascular training equipment, free weight and fixed weight strength training equipment, basic American College of Sports Medicine (ACSM) and International Fitness Professionals Association (IFPA) Personal Fitness Trainer testing protocols including circumference measurements, skinfolds, and fitness evaluations and interpretation of charts in the classroom and LCCC Fitness Center.
-At the completion of the course, students will have the opportunity to test for certification as a Personal Trainer through the IFPA organization, through written and practical examination (separate fee of \$200).
+HPE 201-Personal Training I - Fitness Assessment and Fitness Equipment and Fitness Equipment 1 Lect., 2 Lab., 2 Sem.-Hrs.
+This course will cover fitness goals and workouts, cardiovascular training equipment, free weight and fixed weight strength training equipment, basic American College of Sports Medicine (ACSM) and National Exercise Training Association (NETA) Personal Fitness Trainer testing protocols including circumference measurements, skinfolds, and fitness evaluations and interpretation of charts in the classroom and LCCC Fitness Center.
+At the completion of the course, students will have the opportunity to test for certification as a personal trainer through the ACSM and NETA organizations' written and practical examinations (separate fee of \$149).

-HPE 207/EMS 207 - Cardio-Pulmonary Resuscitation (C.P.R.)
-1 Sem.-Hr

-This Course is designed to prepare the untrained student in the procedures needed to perform cardiopulmonary resuscitation (CPR) based upon the National Standards approved by the American Red Cross or the American Heart Association.
+HPE 207 - Cardio-Pulmonary Resuscitation (C.P.R.)
+1 Sem.-Hr This Course is designed to prepare the untrained student in the procedures needed to perform cardiopulmonary resuscitation (CPR) based upon the National Standards approved by the American Red Cross or the American Heart Association.